admon84/screeps-autonomous-framework/README.md

 ### Spawn Manager

-The Spawn Manager utilizes an Orders repository, which functions as a Creep spawning queue sorted by order priority.
+The Spawn Manager processes orders to spawn creeps from a priority-based queue.

 ### Operations